 You can view all transaction details directly below your Wallet balances.

-Go to Wallets and select the relevant Wallet.
+Go to Payments > Wallet and select the relevant wallet.

 Click Add funds.